Have you ever been camping or hiking and struggled to find a restroom space when needed?

 This is an excellent excuse to be alone.
 It’s awful enough being splattered by your own deposits, let alone those of others!

 To flush out the tank, most disposal stations include a hose or a tap and bucket.

 Fill the tank with water, shut it all up, and give it a thorough shake to ensure that all components are dislodged and empty.

 And you’re done!
 Your portable compostable toilets are emptied out and disposed of as easily as that!

 Despite appearances, human waste is mainly water—it’s a reaction between liquids and particles that causes the unpleasant odor of a sewage stink.

 Portable compostable toilets, to avoid this odor, use two receptacles to segregate liquid material from solid waste.

 Pee is directed into the front of the toilet bowl, where it drips into the pee pot.
 As a result, the great majority of liquids never make it to the solid (poo) pot.

-This is the stage in which an organic material such as coco coir, peat moss, wood shavings, or sawdust is put to the poo pot.
+This is the stage in which organic material such as coco coir, peat moss, wood shavings, or sawdust is put into the poo pot.

 A lever on the side of the throne opens a flap at the bottom of the basin for dumping.
 The gravity-fed deposits fall into the poo pot, where the fertilizing coco coir is waiting to do its job.